pulkitrajput147/Fake-News-Classifier/README.md

-# Fake-News-Classifier Using Bi-Directional RNN
+# Fake-News-Classifier Using Bi-Directional RNN and LSTM